harshkanjariya/pg/deploy.md

 # GitHub Pages Deployment Guide

-This guide will help you deploy your Comfort Stays PG website to GitHub Pages for free hosting.
+This guide will help you deploy your Comfort Stays PG static website to GitHub Pages for free hosting.

 ## 🚀 Quick Setup Steps